rikiDalvarez/-Hackathon-JUMP2DIGITAL/README.md

 # skinsAPI

-`skinsAPI` is a simple API for users to get skins developed for the Backend hackathon jump2digital in Barcelona.
-It is written in Typescript, NodeJS and ExpressJS.
+`skinsAPI` is an API that allows users to query, acquire, modify, and delete skins for a video game..
+It`s developed for the Backend hackathon jump2digital in Barcelona.
+Written in Typescript, NodeJS and ExpressJS.
 The project follow a Hexagonal architecture and SOLID principles.

 ## Installation